-Production Scheduling Manager manages production scheduling activities in an organization.
-Designs and implements the production schedule plan considering all aspects of production include low cost, timeliness, and effectiveness.
-Being a Production Scheduling Manager monitors the materials inventories, tracking of progress of production, and reviewing of factors which affect production schedules.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Additionally, Production Scheduling Manager relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of complex tasks.
-A certain degree of creativity and latitude is required.
-Requires a bachelor's degree.
-Typically reports to a head of a unit/department.
+Production Scheduling Manager manages the development, preparation, and maintenance of production schedules to guide the production activities and resources that achieve maximum efficiency and meet output and timeline objectives.
+Collaborates with internal teams to assess and incorporate materials, inventories, resource availability, and delivery commitments into schedules.
+Being a Production Scheduling Manager monitors production progress and develops revised scheduling responsive to changes in the flow of materials, designs, equipment, or other resources.
+Utilizes ERP systems, planning and scheduling software, or other database tools to develop and maintain master schedules.
+Additionally, Production Scheduling Manager requires a bachelor's degree.
+Typically reports to a director.
 The Production Scheduling Manager manages subordinate staff in the day-to-day performance of their jobs.
 True first level manager.
 Ensures that project/department milestones/goals are met and adhering to approved budgets.
 Has full authority for personnel actions.
 To be a Production Scheduling Manager typically requires 5 years experience in the related area as an individual contributor.
 1 - 3 years supervisory experience may be required.
 Extensive knowledge of the function and department processes.